halex5000/launching-darkly-with-a-vue/BLOG.md

 ### Composing our masterpiece

-Next, let's peek into the app and see how the SDK works with Vue to surface flags and tell the app when it's ready.
+Let's peek into the app code and see how the SDK works with Vue to surface flags and tell the app when it's ready.

 We're using [Vue's Composables](https://vuejs.org/guide/reusability/composables.html#what-is-a-composable) pattern to track the state of the LaunchDarkly client as well as flag values.

 > In the context of Vue applications, a "composable" is a function that leverages Vue's Composition API to encapsulate and reuse **stateful logic**.